tapjs/tapjs/docs/src/content/docs/api/index.md

 See [Snapshot Testing](/snapshots/) for more information.

+### t.testdir(fixtures)

+Create a fresh directory with the specified fixtures, which is deleted on test teardown.
+Returns the directory name.

+See [testing with fixtures](/api/fixtures/) for more info.

+### t.fixture(type, content)

+Create a `fixture` object, to specify hard links and symbolic links in the fixture definition object passed to `t.testdir()`.

+See [testing with fixtures](/api/fixtures/) for more info.

 ### t.tearDown(function)

 Run the supplied function when `t.end()` is called, or when the `plan`